 Turn the stove on to medium heat and melt the butter in the pan.
 Portion out the pancakes, flipping when a bit bubbly on top, but just browned on the bottom.

-Cook on the second side until lightly browned and move to a serving dish.
+Cook the cottage cheese pancakes on their second side until lightly browned and move to a serving dish.
 Repeat with the rest of the batter and enjoy!

-- These pancakes aren’t particularly pretty.
-Some get browned bits from where the cottage cheese caramelizes on the pan, some may stick a bit, some may even fall on each other when flipping, but they will still be delicious.
+Some pancakes get browned bits from where the cottage cheese caramelizes on the pan, some may stick a bit, some may even fall on each other when flipping, but they will still be delicious.

 Looking for other simple breakfast or brunch ideas?
 Try these:

 When you try this recipe and love it 😍 let me know by leaving a comment below or 5 ⭐ rating!

 Simple Cottage Cheese Pancakes

 - ¼ cup sugar